-Patrick De Oliveira was trained as a historian at Princeton University and is currently a Postdoctoral Lecturer in the interdisciplinary Princeton Writing Program.
+Patrick De Oliveira was trained as a historian at Princeton University, and is currently a Postdoctoral Lecturer in the interdisciplinary Princeton Writing Program.
 His main field of research is the history of technology in nineteenth- and twentieth-century France and Western Europe, although he also works with comparative/connective approaches that incorporate both France and Latin America into a broader Atlantic world.

 De Oliveira was born and raised in Belo Horizonte, Brazil.
 He graduated with distinction from the University of Kansas with a B.A. in History and a B.S.J. in Journalism.
 At KU, he also wrote regularly for The University Daily Kansan, working as an associate opinion editor, copy editor, reporter, and columnist.
 De Oliveira has also worked for NPR's Weekend Edition and Verso Books, and has published pieces in Slate, Jacobin, CartaCapital, and Observatório da Imprensa.